Hamas defiant with military parade, appearance of top leader | Law-Order

 Hamas defiant with military parade, appearance of top leader

-Masked Hamas fighters brandishing assault rifles paraded in Gaza City and the group's top leader made his first public appearance on Saturday, in a defiant show of victory after the militants' 11-day war with Israel.
+Hundreds of masked Hamas fighters brandishing assault rifles paraded in Gaza City and the group's top leader made his first public appearance on Saturday, in a defiant show of strength after the militants' 11-day war with Israel.

+Saturday marked the first full day of a cease-fire, and Egyptian mediators held talks to firm up the truce which ended the fourth Israel-Hamas war in just over a decade.

-Gaza City's busiest commercial area, Omar al-Mukhtar Street, was covered in debris, smashed cars and twisted metal after a 13-floor building in its centre were flattened in an Israeli airstrike.
+One of Gaza City's busiest commercial areas, Omar al-Mukhtar Street, was covered in debris, smashed cars and twisted metal after a 13-floor building in its center was flattened in an Israeli airstrike.
 Merchandise was covered in soot and strewn inside smashed stores and on the pavement.
 Municipal workers swept broken glass and twisted metal from streets and sidewalks.

 “We really didn't expect this amount of damage,'' said Ashour Subeih, who sells baby clothes.
 “We thought the strike was a bit further from us.
 But as you can see not an area of the shop is intact.”
 Having been in business for one year, Subeih estimated his losses were double what he has made so far.